 The mediator(s) will hear both sides of the issue and will assist the parties in reaching a satisfactory conclusion.
 The agreement will be reduced to writing and the parties will sign the document.
 If the lawyer and client cannot settle the dispute, the parties may request a binding arbitration hearing, but both must give written consent in order to go forward

 Step 8: Preparing for a Binding Arbitration Hearing

 Typically, one arbitrator will be appointed for disputes in amounts of $10,000 or less.
 For disputes over $10,000, a panel of three arbitrators will be appointed.
 At least one member of the arbitration panel will be a lawyer and one member a non-lawyer volunteer; the third member may either be a lawyer or non-lawyer.
 For good reason, either party may request that one arbitrator be replaced by giving proper notice.
 Both sides may hire another lawyer to represent them at the hearing at their expense, although this is not required.

 If either party fails to appear at the hearing after both have signed the arbitration agreement form, the arbitrators may proceed and enter a binding decision/award.
 At the hearing, all parties shall be given an equal opportunity to be heard, to present evidence and to cross-examine

 Step 10: The Decision

-The arbitrator(s) will provide a written decision or award within 30 days after the close of the hearing.
+The arbitrator(s) will provide a written decision or award within 30 days after the close of the hearing or as soon thereafter as possible.
 In binding arbitration, the parties will be bound by the arbitrators’ decision whether or not it is in their favor.
-The parties are not bound by the arbitrators’ decision in non-binding (ex parte) arbitration.

 Step 11: Enforcement of Decision